fengkx/hexo-native-lazy-load/README.md

 As is known, Chrome76 start to support native lazy load.
 And Firefox also has a open bug for this feature.

-For more infomation about native lazy load go ahead and see [here](https://web.dev/native-lazy-loading)
+For more information about native lazy load go ahead and see [here](https://web.dev/native-lazy-loading)

 This plugin add lazy load attribute to img tag.